mhuebert/re-view/re-view/view-specs.md

 ## Why is this important?

-1. Clarity / documentation - Quickly identify how to use a view by looking at its spec.
+1. Documentation - Quickly identify how to use a view by looking at its spec.

 2. Debugging - Validate arguments passed to components to ensure correct usage and provide helpful error messages